Key Concepts

 There are two types of primary keys.
 A simple primary key uses a single attribute to identify an item, such as a Username or an OrderId.
 Using a DynamoDB table with a simple primary key is similar to using most simple key-value stores, such as Memcached.

-composite primary key uses a combination of two attributes to identify a particular item.
+A composite primary key uses a combination of two attributes to identify a particular item.
 The first attribute is a partition key (also known as a "hash key") which is used to segment and distribute items across shards.
 The second attribute is a sort key (also known as a "range key") which is used to order items with the same partition key.
 A DynamoDB table with a composite primary key can use interesting query patterns beyond simple get / set operations.

 Understanding the primary key is a crucial part of planning your data model for a DynamoDB table.
 The primary key will be your main method of inserting and updating items in your table.